Distinguishing two dark matter component particles at $e^+e^-$ colliders: WIMP signal at colliders

 \item ${\Delta m}_1 < {\Delta m}_2$ and $\mdma\approx\mdmb$

-We consider next a scenario, where the two DM sectors are characterized by different mass splittings but similar DM masses.
-As an example, we chose a specific case where $\mdma=\mdmb= 100$ GeV and ${\Delta m}_1 = 10$ GeV and ${\Delta m}_2 = 380$ GeV.
-This is shown in Fig.~\ref{comparison3}.
-Here, unlike the previous case, $\slashed{E_T}$ distribution shows a double peak nature (see the left plot of Fig.~\ref{comparison3}).
-However, $\slashed{E}$ distribution produces a better distinction where the second peak is even more prominent, while being well separated, see right panel of Fig.~\ref{comparison3}.
+We consider next a scenario characterized by different mass splittings but similar DM masses.
+As an example, we chose $\mdma=\mdmb= 100$ GeV, ${\Delta m}_1 = 10$ GeV and ${\Delta m}_2 = 380$ GeV.
+Corresponding $\slashed{E_T}$ and $\slashed{E}$ distributions are shown in Fig.~\ref{comparison3}.
+The production cross-section for the lighter HDSP pair is assumed to be 50\% of that of the heavier HDSP.
+Here the $\slashed{E_T}$ distribution shows a double-peak nature unlike the previous case, (see Fig.~\ref{comparison3}(a)), while $\slashed{E}$ distribution produces a better distinction where the second peak is even more prominent and well separated, see Fig.~\ref{comparison3}(b).

 \item ${\Delta m}_1 < {\Delta m}_2$ and $\mdma<\mdmb$